wavemaker/docs/learn/app-development/deployment/build-with-docker.md

 - Using the app-builder Docker image, users can generate war files for WaveMaker applications.
 - Using the app-runtime-tomcat Docker image, user can use to deploy their applications
 - Find WaveMaker app-builder Docker image at [app-builder Docker Image in Docker Hub](https://hub.docker.com/r/wavemakerapp/app-builder).
-- Find WaveMaker app-runtime Docker image at [app-runtime-tomcat Docker Image in Docker Hub](https://hub.docker.com/r/wavemakerapp/app-runtime-tomcat).
+- Find WaveMaker app-runtime-tomcat Docker image at [app-runtime-tomcat Docker Image in Docker Hub](https://hub.docker.com/r/wavemakerapp/app-runtime-tomcat).
 :::

 ## wm-rn-web-preview